-Sharing a wilderness experience with your kids can lead to a lifetime of great memories or can quickly spiral out of control to become your worst nightmare.
+Sharing a wilderness experience with your kids can lead to a lifetime of great memories.
+Or, it can quickly spiral out of control to become your worst nightmare.
 After 11 years of family adventures in the backcountry, we have experienced it all from screaming tantrums to uncontrollable, hysterical laughter and everything in between.
 Through it all, we have learned a number of strategies that make our time in the wild extraordinary.
 Here are our top five tips for getting kids outdoors, creating wonderful memories and outstanding family adventures.

 5 Tips for Getting Kids Outdoors & Loving It